avosa/recipes/README.md

 Now open your web browser at that IP address, input in your browser.
 For example, if your IP address is 40.112.161.104, then point your browser at [40.112.161.104](http://40.112.161.104/).
 Just remember to use your own external IP address.
 You should now see the api running.

 You can also use Kubernetes dashboard for [Graphic UI](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/login).
 After opening the dashboard, you'll come to its authentication screen.
 You authenticate it by selecting your Kubeconfig which you can find in your home directory at ~/.kube/config.
-For information about deploying with Kubernetes you can review their [official documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).
+For more information about deploying with Kubernetes you can review their [official documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).